kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-*body-parser* is a middleware package which help express to handle http post request efficiently , *cors* is another middleware package for handling  cross-origin resource sharing efficiently.Both packages are helpful once we make a reactjs client application.
+*body-parser* is a middleware package which helps Express to handle HTTP Post requests efficiently.*cors* is another middleware package that handles cross-origin resource sharing.**Both these packages are helpful once we make a reactjs client application**.

-create a **server.js** file within the project folder and type the following in it.
+c.
+Create a **server.js** file within the project folder and type the following in it.

 ```javascript